MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks,

 Traditional Brow Lift

-An open brow lift involves a large incision done along the frontal hairline, extending from one ear to the other.
+An Open Brow Lift involves a large incision done along the frontal hairline, extending from one ear to the other.
 Through this incision, your surgeon pulls the deep forehead muscles and tissue up and fixes them in place using sutures.
 He or she will then pull the forehead skin tight to flatten any wrinkles and lines.

 After that, the excess skin is cut, and the wound will be sutured along the hairline.

-Some disadvantages that have led plastic surgeons to replace the traditional brow lift include:
+Some disadvantages that have led plastic surgeons to replace the Traditional Brow Lift include:

 • Nerve injury and numbness in small areas of the scalp